jangho721/jangho721.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I work on designing and implementing a system for student assessment and personalized educational content recommendations in the education tech field.
+I work on developing a service for student assessment and personalized educational content recommendations in the education tech field.

 I received my M.S. in Artificial Intelligence from [Hanyang University](https://nextai.hanyang.ac.kr/), where I was advised by Dr. [Eunok Paek](https://bislab.hanyang.ac.kr/index.php?mid=Professor).
 My MS research focused on addressing the challenges in bioinformatics, particularly in proteomics, using machine learning and deep learning.